How To Invest In Lithium Stocks

 Livent Corp (LTHM)

-Livent Corp is among the most popular lithium stocks in the US.
-It is an American-owned mining company with operations all over the world.
+Livent Corp is an American-owned mining company with operations all over the world.
 It operates a lithium hydroxide mine in Argentina.

 Livent Corp has good relationships with the automotive and battery production sectors.
 However, it is much more diversified than many other firms, also selling to manufacturers that build lithium-containing pharmaceutical products, for example.